 DMV will continue initiatives to improve service with upgrades to information technology systems, partnerships with other state agencies, and increased service options.
-In response to legislation from the 2015 General Assembly Session, the agency will implement a new process, which enables DMV to collect delinquent court fines and fees from customers on behalf of Virginia general district and circuit courts.

 Agency initiatives to reduce IT, postage, printing, and telecommunications costs have successfully helped DMV manage its budget.
 IT improvements have delivered savings through the issuance of personal identification numbers (PIN), electronic vehicle and driver renewal notifications, online driver's license and special license plate order tracking, E-ZFleet titling and registration, and citizen account management through MyDMV.
 The agency has an ongoing initiative to seek new ways to reduce costs.